 To the extent that you have disclosed any criminal records information on this form, your information may be shared with OFSTED/Estyn and the Local Authority Designated Officer for child protection matters (the LADO).
-As a Catholic education provider, we work closely with [insert name of Diocese / other relevant third party] with whom we may be required to share the information you have provided on this form.
+As a Catholic education provider, we work closely with the Diocese of Westminster with whom we may be required to share the information you have provided on this form.

-The person responsible for data protection within our organisation is [insert name of data protection officer] and you can contact them with any questions relating to our handling of your data.
-You can contact them by [insert method of contact and contact details].
+The person responsible for data protection within our organisation is Robert New and you can contact them with any questions relating to our handling of your data.
+You can contact them by emailing info@stmarys.net.